Top 8 Tricks to Keep Your Engagement Ring Clean

 You won’t always remember to take off your engagement ring before performing certain activities, but we still hope that these tips might give you some subtle reminders about protecting the beauty of the stone and the setting.
 No matter how much wear and tear it goes through, rest assured – your engagement ring can get back its sparkle with a little work.
 When you need an appointment to have your ring cleaned, either visit Anne Dale Jewelers at 829 Asbury Drive in Mandeville or call (985) 626-4266.

-How much money can I afford to spend?
+How much should I actually spend?

-What shape would she like?
+What does she actually like?

-May I see the grading report on this stone?
+Can I see the grading report?

 What are my payment options?